nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 ### SECRET KEY ON DOWNLOAD NODE LINKED TO MAIN S3 BUCKET
 aspera.download.access.key.secret=
 ```
+#### SDK url
+The Aspera Connect SDK version used with this version of the Nuxeo Aspera Connector defaults to Aspera Connect SDK 3.9.9.
+If you would like to use a different SDK, you can modify this in one of two ways:

+- In the nuxeo.conf file
+- As a contribution

+(November 2020: We will update this documentation with samples)

 ### Functional Overview
 The **Nuxeo Aspera Connector** uses **Transfers** to add content to the Nuxeo system.
 Transfers are “wrappers” or “buckets” for the files/folders you add to the Nuxeo system.